oz9un/log-slapper/README.md

 </div>

 ## description
 log-slapper is an offensive security tool designed to be used by red-teamers during the post-exploitation phase.
-It exploits vulnerable SIEM solutions and configurations that allow the injection of arbitrary logs into the target system.
+It exploits vulnerable (any Splunk, basically) SIEM solutions and configurations that allow the injection of arbitrary logs into the target system.

 log-slapper can:
 - mimic attacks on behalf of any other computer on the network
 - run in interactive mode: Target Shell Playzone
-- send logs from future and past
+- send logs from future and past (time travelling!)
 - perform HEC based attacks
-- perform built-in attacks like login success/fail spam, new process creations in windows
+- perform built-in attacks like login success/fail login, new process creation events spam in windows

 ## installation